 - Cons: Cost and size.
-Having an on-board mains transformer means you may have to take care when positioning the power supply on the board (relative to distortion or wah pedals).
+And if the unit has an on-board mains transformer, you may have to take care when positioning the power supply on the board (relative to distortion or wah pedals).

-There are “in between” power supplies, which has a main section with non-isolated outputs, as well as a couple of isolated ones, often with different voltages.
+There are ”in between” power supplies, which has a main section with non-isolated outputs, as well as a couple of isolated ones, often with different voltages.
 One of the more well-known ones in this category is the T-Rex Fuel Tank Classic (9vDC section + isolated 12vDC and 12vAC outputs), and it works quite well.
-Still, I don’t recommend that particular unit (and its cheaper copies, marketed under the Harley Benton brand), due to its transformer emitting a rather large electro-magnetic field.
+Still, I don’t recommend that particular unit (and its cheaper copies), due to its transformer emitting a rather large electro-magnetic field.

 There’s also a modular system from the GigRig folks, which is very nice.
 You get a very powerful power source (the Generator), to which you then hook up a Distributor which simply splits the power out to whatever other bits you need.
 You can have one or more Isolator (which provides four 130mA isolated outputs, for pedals that need it), a Virtual Battery (which provides isolated power for an old fuzz or wah pedal that doesn’t have an adapter input) and several different adapter boxes for different needs (high current isolation, 15vDC, 18vDC, 24vDC etc).
 The upside is that you can add stuff as your pedalboard grows, and the modular nature means that it is easy to rebuild the system as needed.
 The downside is that it quickly gets eye-wateringly expensive. 🙂